 Discover the unique history of the Upper Peninsula

-From keynotes to tours, this weekend filled with history is a true treat to the history buff and historian alike.
-Join HSM and dive into the Upper Peninsula's history like never before!
-Samples of our content are below, followed by in-depth descriptions of our keynotes.
+From keynotes to tours, this weekend filled with history is a treat to the history buff and historian alike.
+Join us for the following and more!

 Calling all Sponsors, Exhibitors, and Michigan Vendors!